LUCIT-Systems-and-Development/unicorn-binance-websocket-api/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 Did you upgrade to the latest release version with `pip install unicorn-binance-websocket-api --upgrade`?

-Please controll what version you are using with this script: https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/blob/master/tools/get_used_module_version.py
+Please controll what version you are using with this script and post the output: https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/blob/master/tools/get_used_module_version.py
 ```

 #### Description of your issue